End of Year 2024 - NCIC Newsletter

 ASID HICSIG Committee

 Priya’s PhD will work in collaboration with Australasian healthcare-workers to establish current knowledge, clinical practice and infrastructure for infection prevention and surveillance of healthcare-associated and opportunistic infections in the vulnerable cancer and transplant population nationwide.
 This will be built on by a multi-site project with the aim of quantifying rates of key infections amongst this cohort and identifying modifiable risk factors at a patient level.
-Dr Garg will then use this data to determine infectious priorities and ultimately support focussed nationally applicable quality improvement projects with the overall objective of informing future strategy to strengthen infection prevention and surveillance in cancer and transplant across Australasia.
+Dr Garg will then use this data to determine infectious priorities and ultimately support focused nationally applicable quality improvement projects with the overall objective of informing future strategy to strengthen infection prevention and surveillance in cancer and transplant across Australasia.
 Supervised by Professor Monica Slavin, Professor Lisa Hall and A/Professor Leon Worth we look forward to following Priya’s PhD progress!

 The INTERACT Study survey is now open